EquationsCP/equationscp/README.md

 - sympy
 - fastmcp
+- npx(for running the MCP Inspector)

-These dependencies are already specified in the Pipfile at the root of the project.
+These dependencies are already specified in the Pipfile at the root of the project with the exception of `npx`.

 ## Usage